Communion to the Homebound or Hospital

-When an illness, whether chronic or temporary, makes it difficult or impossible to get to Church on a weekly basis, then the ministers of Holy Communion in the parish will visit with the homebound person, bring them God’s Word and Holy Communion, and be the continuing presence of the St. Mary’s community for them.
+When an illness or injury makes it difficult or impossible to get to Church on a weekly basis, then the ministers of Holy Communion in the parish will visit with the homebound or hospitalized person, bring them God’s Word and Holy Communion, and be the continuing presence of their St. Mary’s parish family for them.

 Time Commitment for Volunteers:

-Volunteer Ministers of Holy Communion usually spend 20-30 minutes on a weekly basis with the person they visit.
+Volunteer Ministers of Holy Communion usually spend up to 20-30 minutes on a weekly basis with the person they visit, depending on their health.
 How many homebound to whom they would like to bring communion is entirely their choice based on their own schedule.

-If you or someone you love is homebound and would like to receive Holy Communion, please contact Bette Ross at the Parish Office with a short description of the situation.
+If you or someone you love is homebound and would like to receive Holy Communion, please contact the Parish Office at 803-649-4777 with a short description of the situation.
 We will schedule a visit with a Minister of Holy Communion or priest as soon as possible.